-By consulting with their faculty adviser (or the division adviser for PSL students) throughout their academic program, students can ensure conformity to program curricula and regulations, select coursework to meet professional goals, and stay on track for timely completion of their academic program.
-(Note: For many procedural questions-regarding registration, for example-students [except those in PSL] should consult with an academic program coordinator rather than their faculty adviser.)
-Faculty advisers are assigned to each student [except those in PSL] upon admission to a program.
+By consulting with their faculty adviser throughout their academic program, students can ensure conformity to program curricula and regulations, select coursework to meet professional goals, and stay on track for timely completion of their academic program.
+(Note: For many procedural questions-regarding registration, for example-students should consult with an academic program coordinator rather than their faculty adviser.)
+Faculty advisers are assigned to each degree-seeking student upon admission to a program.
 Advising may be done in person, by phone, or by email.